 The authority runs the University of Wisconsin Hospital and Clinics in Madison, the primary teaching hospital for the university’s School of Medicine and Public Health.
 It also serves parts of Illinois, Iowa and Minnesota.
 In-patient admissions grew 2 percent in fiscal 2012 while operating cash flow almost doubled to $150.7 million from $86.2 million in 2009, according to Moody’s.

 Most of the proceeds from this week’s offering -- $225 million -- will go toward projects such as an acute-care facility and an addition to a children’s hospital, bond documents say.
-Some of the funds will be used to retire debt and pay a $2.6 million fee to Goldman Sachs Group Inc. (GS) to terminate an interest-rate swap.
+Some of the funds will be used to retire debt and pay a $2.6 million fee to Goldman Sachs Group Inc. (GS:US) to terminate an interest-rate swap.

 Moody’s increase in the authority’s credit score follows a record-setting year for downgrades in the U.S. nonprofit healthcare sector, the company said in a Feb.
 12 report.
 In 2012, Moody’s lowered ratings on $20 billion in such debt, the most for one year since it began tracking ranking changes for individual market sectors in 1995.